Workday/canvas-kit/CREATING_COMPOUND_COMPONENTS.md

 You can see it in action here: https://codesandbox.io/s/basic-configurable-disclosure-model-nuteg

 That's a lot of extra boilerplate code for actions and callbacks.
 Our events don't have any data, but if they did, we'd have to keep the event + guard and callback data types in sync.
-Also are also creating the `events` object every render.
+We are also creating the `events` object every render.
 We could use React refs and `React.useMemo` to decrease extra object creation.
 Luckily the common module has `createEventMap` and `useEventMap` functions to help us reduce boilerplate and reduce possibility of making mistakes.

 First we need to create an event map - a map of guard and callback functions to the events they need to be paired with.
 We'll use `createEventMap` to do this: